exo-archives/aio-ecm-dms/patch/ECM-5462/readme.txt

 Risks and impacts

-Is there a risk applying this bug fix ?
+Is there a risk applying this bug fix?
 *

-Is this bug fix can have an impact on current client projects ?
+Can this bug fix have an impact on current client projects?
 *

 Is there a performance risk/cost?